thewaterwalker/aws_notes/README.md

 ## ELB
 - Elastic Load Balancer that distributes incoming traffic to resources across multiple availability zones in a region
 - Maintains a public IP so that your resources do not have to
+- THere are three types of ELB, Classic Load Balancer, Network Load Balancer and Application Load Balancer
+- Classic Load Balancer
+  - this is the oldest type and is no longer recommended
-- Application ELB
+- Application Load Balancer
   - best suited for HTTP and HTTPS loads
+  - OSI Layer 7
 - Network Load Balancer
   - best suited for TCP/UDP/TLS where extreme performance is required
+  - OSI Layer 4
+- Load balacing algorithms include
+  - round robin
+  - randomized
+  - centrally managed
+  - threshold based
+- Load balancing can be used with
+  - EC2
+  - ECS
+  - Auto Scaling
+  - CloudWatch
+  - Route 53

 ## NATs
 - used to allow private instances access to the internet